There is no better time than

 - Air bags can save the lives of older children and adults, but they can be fatal for young children;

 learn more here

 Number of Children Dying in Hot Cars is Soaring this Year

-In 2016, as of June 22, 16 young children have died of heatstroke after being left or trapped in vehicles.
+In 2016, as of July 11, 18 young children have died of heatstroke after being left or trapped in vehicles.
 This is about double the number of children who died this way during the same period last year.

 The image on a

 Texas news website captures the face of a 3-year-old boy found dead June 16 in a hot car in Houston after becoming trapped in a vehicle with child locks.

 On June 18, 3-year-old twins died after they were found in a pickup truck outside their home in Louisiana, according to a

 On June 21, police said a Texas father fell asleep and forgot his 6-month-old daughter in a van outside his home.